harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 In case of **Fixed Value** provide the absolute value of template URL, for eg. `https://github.com/devesh-harness/test-cookicutter`

-In case of **Runtme Input** provide the absolute value of the template URL after you run the pipeline.
+In case of **Runtime Input** provide the absolute value of the template URL after you run the pipeline.

 In case of **Expression** provide the pipeline variable in JEXL format which takes the template URL as an input, this is widely used while implementing the [self service flow](https://developer.harness.io/tutorials/internal-developer-portal/service-onboarding-pipeline#manage-variables-in-the-pipeline).

 #### Configure Template

-Provide the input required the temlate in terms of key value pairs in this step.
+Provide the input required the template in terms of key value pairs in this step.

 ![](./static/key-value-cookiecutter.png)